Press Releases

 Ed Boltz, the legislative co-chair for the National Association of Consumer Bankruptcy Attorneys (NACBA) said: "Borrowers have for too long faced devastating and predatory student loans, with any meaningful relief being denied not only in bankruptcy but also at every turn by the Supreme Court.
 This bill will give real relief to those who truly need a fresh start from crushing student debt."

-The Student Borrower Bankruptcy Relief Act of 2024 is supported by organizations including Americans for Financial Reform, Consumer Federation of America, Consumer Reports, National Association of Consumer Advocates, National Association of Consumer Bankruptcy Attorneys, National Consumer Law Center (on behalf of its low-income clients), Public Citizen, Student Borrower Protection Center, The Debt Collective, and Young Invincibles.
+The Student Borrower Bankruptcy Relief Act of 2024 is supported by organizations including the American Legion, Americans for Financial Reform, Consumer Federation of America, Consumer Reports, National Association of Consumer Advocates, National Association of Consumer Bankruptcy Attorneys, National Consumer Law Center (on behalf of its low-income clients), Public Citizen, Student Borrower Protection Center, The Debt Collective, and Young Invincibles.